 \subsection{Multiple Object Trackers}

-Among the variety of MOT methods, CNN models have firmly established their top position across various application domains.
-They cope with different challenges, consistently achieving SOTA results on various metrics.
-We select four diverse CNN-based MOT methods representing different tracking paradigms and concepts to analyze their robustness to foggy conditions: Tracktor++, CenterTrack, FairMOT, and ByteTrack.
-These trackers show strong performance and high accuracy on established benchmarks consisting of clear-weather conditions.
+We select five MOT methods representing different tracking concepts and paradigms to analyze their robustness to foggy conditions: ByteTrack~\cite{bytetrack}, Tracktor++~\cite{tracktor}, CenterTrack~\cite{centertrack}, FairMOT~\cite{FairMOT} and TransCenter~\cite{transcenter}.
+These trackers show strong performance and SOTA results on established benchmarks consisting of clear atmospheric conditions.

-\textit{ByteTrack}~\cite{bytetrack} is representative of the classical tracking-by-detection paradigm.
-It follows the DeepSort~\cite{DeepSort} approach and treats detection and tracking as separate steps.
-ByteTrack employs a Kalman filter\cite{kalman} for motion prediction and appearance features for re-ID and data association tasks.
-To improve DeepSort, the authors introduce two key improvements.
-First, they handle all detections, even with a very low confidence score, removing the corresponding threshold in the detector and delegating unnecessary detection filtering to the tracking stage.
-This enables the tracker to determine which detections are truly useful, regardless of their confidence scores, correcting thereby potential detection failures.
-Second, they propose an improved association method, BYTE, to handle object linking effectively.
-Our work follows the official ByteTrack implementation based on YOLOX~\cite{yolox}, which is an anchor-type detector predicting object bounding boxes.
+\textit{ByteTrack}~\cite{bytetrack} follows the classical tracking-by-detection paradigm, similar to DeepSort~\cite{DeepSort}, and treats detection and tracking as separate steps.
+It employs a Kalman filter~\cite{kalman} for motion prediction and utilizes appearance features for re-ID and data association.
+To enhance DeepSort, the authors introduce two key improvements: Firstly, they handle all detections, regardless of their confidence scores, removing detector's thresholds and delegating detection filtering to the tracking stage.
+This enables the tracker to discover valuable detections, mitigating potential detector failures.
+Secondly, they propose an improved association method BYTE, to effectively handle object linking.
+Our work adopts the official ByteTrack implementation using the anchor-based YOLOX~\cite{yolox} detector.